CLAIMGOO/CLAIMGOO/README.md

 ### 🧩 Quote

-> “he world is a network.
+> “The world is a network.
 Silent, merciless.
 Only those who adapt survive... or those who break the system”
 > — Killy

 ---